ihmeuw/pseudopeople/docs/source/datasets/index.rst

        datasets.
    * - Survey date
      - :code:`survey_date`
-     - Date on which the survey was conducted; metadata that would not be collected directly; not affected by noise .
+     - Date on which the survey was conducted; metadata that would not be collected directly; not affected by noise.
        Stored as a ``pandas.Timestamp``, which displays in YYYY-MM-DD format by default.
    * - First name
      - :code:`first_name`